Major Projects

-The upgrades to the existing lagoon facility are to accommodate current and future growth of the hamlet.
-Currently the estimate population, at the time of re-initiation of this project, is 386 people within the Hamlet of Blackfoot.
-The upgrades to the facility would accommodate a projected growth of 568 people.
+The upgrades to the existing lagoon facility are required to accommodate future growth of the hamlet.
+Currently the estimate population is 386 people within the Hamlet of Blackfoot.
+The upgrades to the facility would accommodate a population growth to approximately 630 people.

 Lagoons Do It Better?